Prostitution in Malaysia: Foreign prostitutes in Malaysia

-Originally the prostitutes were locals, but there has been an influx of foreign sex workers over the last 10 years.
+As of 2015, while the prostitutes were previously mostly locals, there had been an influx of foreign sex workers.
 Prostitutes from China, Myanmar, Vietnam, Thailand, Laos, and Cambodia now outnumber locals.

 Most of the women trafficked from China to Thailand and Malaysia are from ethnic minorities like the Dai ethnicity from areas like the from Xishuangbanna Dai Autonomous Prefecture in Yunnan province and they are trafficked by men of their own ethnicity.
 The Dai people are related to Thai people.

 In 2012, the Anti-Vice, Gambling and Secret Societies divisions of the police arrested 12,234 prostitutes throughout the country, of which 9,830 were foreign nationals, including 5,165 Chinese, 2,009 Thais and 1,418 Indonesians.

 In 2015, Malaysian police announced that half of the arrested prostitutes in a police raid in Kuala Lumpur were Iranians.
 Some Iranian women in Malaysia became prostitutes due to financial problems.